pub trait Publish<R>: Sealed {

 path: P,

-The trait primarily responsible for exposing Atom publishing logic for a given store.
+The primary trait for exposing atom publishing logic for a given store.

 Required Associated Types§